 Everyone who lived through the polar vortex of 2014 will know a down parka is absolutely essential for staying warm when the temperature drops below zero.
-No one can deny that The North Face makes some high-quality down parkas, like this Arctic Down Parka pictured above, but at $299 a pop, these cozy coats are out of reach for a lot of shoppers.
+No one can deny that The North Face makes some high-quality down parkas, like this Cryos Stretch Down Jacket pictured above, but at $600 a pop, these cozy coats are out of reach for a lot of shoppers.

 Touch Screen Gloves: head to Walmart, not Nordstrom

-Responding to important texts and emails while on the go in the winter can be a real finger-freezer, but sometimes it just can't wait.
-The good news is that it's 2016, and smartphone gloves are a thing now!
-The bad news is that it's easy to spend way too much on them, like this cashmere pair from Nordstrom going for $68.
+Responding to important texts and emails while on the go in the winter can be a real finger-freezer, but sometimes it just can’t wait.
+The good news is it’s 2017, and smartphone gloves are a thing now!
+The bad news is that it’s easy to spend way too much on them, like this shearling pair from Nordstrom going for $155.

-Unless you're physically addicted to cashmere, skip it and head to Walmart, where you can get a pair of perfectly good texting gloves for just $3.60, and score a matching ear warmer as a bonus.
+Unless you’re physically addicted to cashmere, skip it and head to Walmart, where you can get a pair of perfectly good texting gloves for just $24.99, and score a matching hat and scarf as a bonus.
 I got a couple pairs of these bad boys as stocking stuffers this Christmas, and I wear them literally every day.
-I mean, they're cute, warm and it's easy to text when I'm wearing them--I don't see the point of spending $64 more for a slightly softer version.
+I mean, they’re cute, warm and it’s easy to text when I’m wearing them — I don’t see the point of spending more another version.